algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 ### What can I expect to be doing as part of this programme?
 The main contact through the programme will be five workshop sessions of at least three hours each.
 The workshops will take place at in Vivid Projects in Birmingham.

+These workshops will take place on five Saturdays between May - July to be decided based on participant availability.

 In addition we expect participants to spend additional time outside the workshop sessions, with the opportunity for one-to-one mentoring with the tutors, and to perform live at an event at the end of the project.
 Overall we will look for a time commitment equivalent to at least five days' work spread over the five weeks of the project, but you are of course free invest to much more of your time.

 We will provide a clear structure for the programme, however this is also an opportunity for you to do something new, so will be happy to look at changing the shape of the programme to fit your goals and artistic outcomes.